-As of December 31, 2021, we had cash, cash equivalents, and short-term investments of RMB4.3 billion (US\$671.1 million), compared with RMB4.8 billion as of December 31, 2020.
+As of December 31, 2022, we had cash, cash equivalents, restricted cash, and short-term investments of RMB3.5 billion (US\$514.2 million), compared with RMB4.3 billion as of December 31, 2021.
 Our cash balance provides us with adequate funding to support our key business for at least the next three years based on our current estimation, taking our current cash position together with the expected upcoming milestone payments from the previous out-licensing deals and collaborations.

-The following selected consolidated statements of comprehensive income (loss) data for the years ended December 31, 2019, 2020 and 2021, selected consolidated balance sheet data as of December 31, 2020 and 2021 and selected consolidated statements of cash flow data for the years ended December 31, 2019, 2020 and 2021 have been derived from our audited consolidated financial statements included elsewhere in this annual report.
-The selected consolidated statements of comprehensive loss data for the years ended December 31, 2017 and 2018, selected consolidated balance sheet data as of December 31, 2017, 2018 and 2019, and selected consolidated statements of cash flow data for the years ended December 31, 2017 and 2018 have been derived from our audited consolidated financial statements that are not included in this annual report.
+The following selected consolidated statements of comprehensive income (loss) data for the years ended December 31, 2020, 2021 and 2022, selected consolidated balance sheet data as of December 31, 2021 and 2022 and selected consolidated statements of cash flow data for the years ended December 31, 2020, 2021 and 2022 have been derived from our audited consolidated financial statements included elsewhere in this annual report.
+The selected consolidated statements of comprehensive loss data for the years ended December 31, 2018 and 2019, selected consolidated balance sheet data as of December 31, 2018, 2019 and 2020, and selected consolidated statements of cash flow data for the years ended December 31, 2018 and 2019 have been derived from our audited consolidated financial statements of cash flow data for the years ended December 31, 2018 and 2019 have been derived from our audited consolidated financial statements that are not included in this annual report.
 Our consolidated financial statements are prepared and presented in accordance with accounting principles generally accepted in the United States of America, or U.S. GAAP.